wp-cli/package-index/README.md

 WP-CLI Package Index
 ====================

 The code and configuration in this repository builds the [Package Index](http://wp-cli.org/package-index).
+It's rebuilt on a 10 minute cron.

 Want to submit your own package for consideration?
 First, [follow the instructions](http://wp-cli.org/docs/commands-cookbook/#add-to-the-package-index) on preparing your package for submission.